dabreegster/dabreegster.github.io/poetry/college/red_kites.md

+---
+layout: page
-# red kites and devils' advocates
+title: red kites and devils' advocates
+---

 on the day when the first monosyllabic あいづち from you is a more treasured conversation than the book my tongue wrote